brianglass/anastasis/files/26_september.md

 **Katavasia.**

 The Offspring of the Mother of God saved the innocent Youths in the furnace.
-Then he was prefigured, but now in reality he gathers the whole world which sings: All you works praise the Lord, and highly exalt him to all the ages.<a href="#_ftn65" id="_ftnref65"><span class="MsoFootnoteReference" style="mso-special-character: footnote">[65]</span></a>
+Then he was prefigured, but now in reality he gathers the whole world which sings: All you works praise the Lord, and highly exalt him to all the ages.<a href="#_ftn65" id="_ftnref65">[65]</a>

 **Of the Mother of God.
 Ode 9.
 Irmos.**